Dr Congkao Wen

 Email: email@example.comTelephone: 0207 882 5923Room Number: G. O. Jones Building, Room 123

-I joined the Centre for Research in String Theory in 2018.
-Previously, I held research positions at Caltech, at University of Rome, Tor Vergata, and at CRST in QMUL.
+I joined the Centre for Centre for Theoretical Physics in 2018.
+Previously, I held research positions at Caltech, at University of Rome, Tor Vergata, and at CTP in QMUL.
 I recieved my PhD at Brown University, and I did my my undergraduate and graduate studies at Zhejiang University.

-I currently teach the master course Introduction to strings and branes.
+I currently teach a postgraduate course `Introduction to strings and branes`.
 The course is a basic introduction to String theory and Branes.

 I also supervise undergraduate and master projects.